All posts by SusanC

 Everyone is more than welcome!
 FOBP is a community group open to park users, local residents, volunteers, local groups and reps from TRAs and other organisations with an interest in Burgess Park.
 Please come along!

 Join us at 1st Place nursery, Chumleigh Gardens on Tuesday 28 October 2025 from 6pm for a 6:30pm start until 8:30pm.
+Read more about the annual reports and changes to the constitution.

 We look forward to seeing you.